jaljo/articles/text-editor/text-editor-002-en.md

 ### Second attempt : manipulating the DOM

-So we started digging in the DOM API documentation.
-We direclty obtain a rendered view (what we hadn't so far with the AST) and were able to edit it.
+So we started to dig in the DOM API documentation.
+We direclty obtained a rendered view (what we hadn't so far with the AST) and were able to edit it.
 The idea behind this approach was to use the DOM API instead of reimplementing such node parsing and manipulation ourselves.
 Of course, that apporach has drawbacks: